aaronparker/aaronparker.github.io/_drafts/deploy-enterprise-root-certificate-authority5034-revision-v1-Deploying-an-Enterprise-Root-Certificate-Authority.md

 Before that we'll want to do two things:

-  1. Ensure that &#8216;Publish CRLs to this location' and &#8216;Publish Delta CRLs to this location' are selected on the default **C:\Windows\System32\CertSrv\CertEnroll** location.
+  1. Ensure that 'Publish CRLs to this location' and 'Publish Delta CRLs to this location' are selected on the default **C:\Windows\System32\CertSrv\CertEnroll** location.
 This should be the default setting.
-  2. For each existing DP, remove any check marks enabled for &#8216;Include in CRLs'.
+  2. For each existing DP, remove any check marks enabled for 'Include in CRLs'.

 Now add a new CRL location, using the same HTTP location value included by default; however, change **<ServerDNSName>** for the FQDN for the host that will serve the CRL.
 In my example, I've changed: